 1. What is Irritant Contact Dermatitis?

-Irritant dermatitis is an irritated skin reaction to specific compounds or agents outside of the body that the skin contacts repeatedly, such as chemicals, detergents, or oils.
-It may involve swelling, redness, itching, blistering, “weeping” clear fluid, crusting, formation of clear vesicles, pustules, dryness, peeling, or allergic-like reactions of the involved area.
+Irritant dermatitis is an irritating skin reaction to specific compounds or agents outside of the body that the skin contacts repeatedly, such as chemicals, detergents, or oils.
+It may involve swelling, redness, itching, blistering, “weeping” clear fluid, crusting, the formation of clear vesicles, pustules, dryness, peeling, or allergic-like reactions of the involved area.
 Irritant dermatitis may continue for months at a time.

 2. What Does Irritant Contact Dermatitis Look Like?